tonaljs/tonal/docs/ALL.md

 [Back to top](#tonal-functions)

+Create and manipulate intervals.
+An interval in tonal is a string in the form: [direction+]number+quality. `'1P'` and `-9m` are valid intervals.

+You can get the interval properties with `interval/props` and manipulate in the standard ways: add two intervals, simplify intervals, get opposite...

+### Function list

 - [add](#intervaladd) -  Add two intervals
 - [harmonize](#intervalharmonize) -  Given a collection of intervals, and a tonic create a collection of pitches
 - [interval](#intervalinterval) -  Get an interval properties from a string or a number, and optionally a quality and octave.
 - [invert](#intervalinvert) -  Get the [inversion](https://en.wikipedia.org/wiki/Interval_(music)#Inversion) of an interval.
 - [isInterval](#intervalisinterval) -  Test if a string is a valid interval
 - [opposite](#intervalopposite) -  Get the opposite of an interval
 - [props](#intervalprops) -  Get interval properties
 - [semitones](#intervalsemitones) -  Get the semitones of a interval
 - [simplify](#intervalsimplify) -  Simplify an interval

+### API

 ----
 ###### [interval/add](#interval-module)